Borzyszkowski/AlpineLLM/README.md

 - Download dataset

     The dataset consists of raw text corpora, including public-domain literature related to alpinism.
 It is based on several books available through Project Gutenberg and can be downloaded using the provided script:

     ```
     bash core/utils/download_dataset.sh
     ```

 - Pre-processing

     The repository provides offline pre-processing stage that aims to serialize data to speed up training.
-Please refer to the pre-processing config file for more details.
+Program parameters can be specified in the pre-processing config file.

     To start the pre-processing, please run:
     ```